Skip to main content

 The capabilities of chatbots have grown from using pre-programmed scripts to using AI to communicate with the end user.
 A new generation of chatbots has the ability to understand and converse in hundreds of different languages.
 This useful tool allows businesses to expand their current local market to different countries, with varied languages and an entirely new customer base.
 Companies are also able to develop "skills" for chatbots.
 A skill is an app that connects to the AI's platform and manages a specific cluster of knowledge.
 In 2016, Liberty Mutual developed skills that allow Amazon's Alexa to answer user questions, provide auto insurance estimates, connect users with insurance agents and provide advice on managing risk.

 Many insurers see chatbots as an opportunity for a new approach to customer service, as well as streamlining the purchase and claims processes.
 According to a 2019 LexisNexis survey, more than 80% of large U.S. insurers have fully deployed AI solutions in place including the research and development of chatbots.
 These bots are being used widely within insurance companies for underwriting assistance, agent advisory services, and on-boarding assistance for human resource teams.
-In the U.S., more than forty insurers have incorporated chatbots into their daily business.
+In the U.S., more than forty insurers had incorporated chatbots into their daily business as of 2022.

 Chatbots are improving the customer experience by helping customers explore and purchase policies, check billing, make payments, and file claims quickly.
 InsurTech company, Lemonade has reported that its chatbots, Jim and Maya, are able to secure a policy for consumers in as little as 90 seconds and can settle a claim within 3 minutes.
 In addition, chatbots are available around the clock and are able to work with thousands of users at once, eradicating high call volumes and long wait times.
 With chatbots being integrated in multiple messenger apps (Facebook, Slack, Twitter, etc.) it is easier than ever to contact an insurer.